jeremyforest/jeremyforest.github.io/_posts/2018-09-01-hello-world.markdown

 ---
 title: Hello World
 date: 2018-09-01
-excerpt: hello world
+excerpt: Hello world !
+First post !
 permalink: /posts/
 ---

 Hello,

 I'm in the process of building this website.
 Things will come online bits by bits.
+In the meantime you can check out my CV, my github page or my twitter page.